 NB: This page discusses the situation in Australia, which used different tape speeds than America for both formats (the standard speed allowing about three hours of recording), and both VCR types came out here a lot later (we, also, didn't have colour television until 1975, and domestic VCRs until the 1980s).

-Beta has a slower tape speed, so the linear sound track(s) are worse (which for a long time, were the only type of sound tracks on any home video tape system), any tape dropouts lose a more significant chunk of the signal, and the video tracks are closer together (allowing more crosstalk between them).
+- When both formats are in the three-hour recording mode (that became known as standard play), Beta has a slower tape speed than VHS (there's less tape in the smaller Beta cassettes than VHS cassettes, so it has to run slower).
+So the linear sound track(s) are worse (which for a long time, were the only type of sound tracks on any home video tape system), any tape dropouts lose a more significant chunk of the signal, and the video tracks are closer together (allowing more crosstalk between them).
+Likewise, but even worse, for machines running in long play modes.